Skip to main content

 2

-Second meal break: If your shift exceeds 10 hours, a second 30-minute break is required.
-The compliance panel in the active-shift banner tracks both deadlines and escalates from blue → amber → red as each deadline approaches.
-Meal break waivers: In limited circumstances, you and your employer can mutually waive a meal break.
-Select Waive First Meal Break or Waive Second Meal Break in the compliance panel when the waiver button appears.
-You can revoke a waiver at any time during the shift by selecting Revoke waiver.
+FieldTime automatically tracks your first and second meal break deadlines (5-hour and 10-hour marks) and escalates the on-screen alert from blue → amber → red as each deadline approaches.
+If you and your employer have a mutual agreement, you can tap Waive First Meal Break or Waive Second Meal Break when the waiver buttons appear; waivers can be revoked at any time during the shift.

 1